saintmalik/blog.saintmalik.me/blog/2023-03-13-tls-vault-eks.md

 The above command will create an RSA private key for you.

-2. You have to prepare a the CSR( Certificate Signing Request) configurations, here you put all the important vault DNS
+2. You have to prepare the CSR( Certificate Signing Request) configurations, here you put all the important vault DNS
 ```
  cat > vault-csr.conf <<EOF
 [req]